 - 10.2.1 The Informal Quote Process is used when the Procurement Value is expected to be more than \$10,000 but less than or equal to \$50,000, the Deliverables are required on a one-time (non-repetitive) basis, and the end-user of the Deliverable has identified a clear or single solution.
-Price comparison shall be sought, where practicable, from a minimum of three (3) Suppliers.
-Price is the primary factor and may be negotiated. - 10.2.2 The requesting Department shall obtain three informal quotes, where practicable.
+Price and overall Best Value comparison shall be sought, where practicable, from a minimum of three (3) Suppliers. - 10.2.2 The requesting Department shall obtain three informal quotes, with at least one quote from a local business, social enterprise, or diverse-owned Supplier, where practicable.
 For Deliverables with a value up to \$25,000, quotes can be obtained through advertisements, Supplier catalogues, direct solicitations to Suppliers, and other similar methods.
-If the value is between \$25,000 and \$50,000, written quotes which may be obtained by email or fax or other electronic means. - A Purchase Requisition shall be prepared and authorized by the Commissioner (less than or equal to \$50,000) or Manager (less than or equal to \$10,000) with the results of price comparison attached and forwarded to the Purchasing Section for processing; - b.
-When permitted by the Supplier, the payment transaction may be processed on the Purchasing Administrator's Purchasing Card.
+If the value is between \$25,000 and \$50,000, written quotes which may be obtained by email or fax or other electronic means. - a.
+A Purchase Requisition shall be prepared and authorized by the Commissioner (less than or equal to \$50,000) or Manager (less than or equal to \$10,000) with the results of price comparison attached and forwarded to the Purchasing Section for processing; - b.
+When permitted by the Supplier, the payment transaction may be processed on the Purchasing Card program.